FabricMC/fabric-docs/develop/blocks/block-entities.md

 @[code transcludeWith=:::5](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java)

+Don't forget to serialize and deserialize this field!

-Now we can use this field to check if the counter can be increased in `incrementClicks`:
+Now we can use `ticksSinceLast` to check if the counter can be increased in `incrementClicks`:

 @[code transcludeWith=:::6](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java)

 ::: tip
 If the block entity does not seem to tick, try checking the registration code!
 It should pass the blocks that are valid for this entity into the `BlockEntityType.Builder`, or else it will give a warning in the console:

 ```
 [13:27:55] [Server thread/WARN] (Minecraft) Block entity fabric-docs-reference:counter @ BlockPos{x=-29, y=125, z=18} state Block{fabric-docs-reference:counter_block} invalid for ticking:
 ```

 :::